 Put another way: inbound marketing helps you attract the right customers.
 Then, account-based marketing uses marketing and sales to speed up the process of the flywheel and provide a valuable customer experience.
 In the end, both strategies enable you to win those target accounts.

 It's critical you approach your account-based marketing, the inbound way: provide valuable content and customer experiences to those high-value accounts.

-Using the two together helps you offer a more robust strategy..
-Plus, software, like HubSpot's CMS, allows you to experiment with the creation of campaigns that align with your businesses' goals.
+Using the two together helps you offer a more robust strategy.
+Plus, software, like the HubSpot CMS, allows you to experiment with the creation of campaigns that align with your businesses' goals.

 To ensure you keep customers at the center of your account-based marketing strategy, stick to the principles.
 Make your account-based marketing strategy center around tailoring the way you communicate with your target company.

 There are five primary stages to account-based marketing that work hand-in-hand with inbound marketing.
 Let’s walk through each and detail how you can conduct ABM in a human-friendly way.

 Account-based marketing begins with sales and marketing identifying and selecting relevant accounts.
 When beginning this selection process, data, such as company size, number of employees, location, and annual revenue, can give you an understanding of accounts you may want to target.

 Similar to inbound marketing, you can also use buyer personas to understand the day-to-day lives and challenges of your target buyers, then determine content and channels to approach them.